ETJAKEOC/modprobed.db/README.md

 `modprobed-db dump > ~/Desktop/$(hostname)-TKT-modules-list.txt`

-Then send us the '.txt' file via a pull request.
+Then send us the '.txt' file via an issue/pull request.
 Add system details if you can (laptop/desktop, CPU/GPU, distro)—that context helps!